svx/gradle-quickstart/website/docs/quick-start-guides/custom-task.md

 # Introduction

-This guide will walk you through setting up a  "Technical Writer" Java application using Gradle.
+This guide will walk you through setting up a Java application with the name "Custom Task" using Gradle.

-You will learn how to create and use custom tasks using a Gradle Plugin to create text files with a specified message, in the build directory (`app/build`) of the application.
+You will learn how to create and use a custom task using a Gradle Plugin to create text files with a specified message, in the build directory (`app/build`) of the application.

 You will: